syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDropDownList.md

 ### enabled `boolean`
 {:#members:enabled}

-Specifies whether to enable/disable the DropDownList on initialization.
+Specifies whether to enable or disable the DropDownList control.

 #### Default Value